 If the ballot measure were approved, the Garden State would be on pace to make full actuarially required pension payments by 2022.
 The state's unfunded liability would also be cut by a projected 4.9 billion over 30 years.
 Moody's data shows that New Jersey entered 2016 with 40 billion in pension liabilities.
 Governor Chris Christie opposes the pension proposal saying it would cost taxpayers 3 billion.
 The Republican governor has clashed with labor unions over pension cuts in recent state budgets.

 New Jersey has the second lowest credit rating of the 50 U.S. states with underfunded pensions cited as a major factor.
-I'm Andrew Cohen and this has been your Muni Minute.
+I'm Andrew Coen and this has been your Muni Minute.